department-of-veterans-affairs/va.gov-team/teams/vsa/teams/caregiver/sprint-commitments/sprint-34.md

 - [ ] Connect to CARMA from Review Instance for testing
 - [ ] Research
      - How many PDFs haven't been sent?
-     - How long do submissions take (on average)?
+     - How long do submissions API calls take (on average)?
 - [ ] Backend work to support secondary caregiver only applciations
 - [ ] Automate downtime message when MPI is down
 - [ ] Resolving 10-10CG submission errors